-With the typical parameters setting, cloud gaming generally needs a bandwidth of 20~60 Mbps and an end to end delay of 30~70ms.
-In cloud gaming, we consider the lagging happens when the latency is larger than 200ms.
+With the typical parameters setting, cloud gaming generally needs a bandwidth of 20~60 Mbps , we also consider the lagging significantly happens when the latency is larger than 40~200ms, depending on the types of games (e.g. 40ms for First Person Shoot games, 80ms for Action games, and 200ms for Puzzle games)..
 In order to avoid bad user experiences, the lagging rate is better to be as low as zero (in an optimal QoE).
 For low latency live show, 20~50 Mbps bandwidth may be needed and the end-to-end latency requirements is less than 100 ms. Cloud VR service generally requires 100~500 Mbps bandwidth and 20~50 ms end-to-end latency.
-It is noted that these values are dependent with the parameter settings and they are provided to illustrate the order of magnitude of these parameters for the afore-mentioned use cases.
+It is noted that these values are dependent with the parameter settings and they are provided to illustrate the order of magnitude of these parameters for the aforementioned use cases.
 These value range may be updated according to specific scenarios and requirements.